 Mr. Art Botterell, a public communications official from the State of California, proposed what has come to be known as the Common Alerting Protocol (CAP).
-His efforts, and those of the broad community of stakeholders supporting him, earned CAP an endorsement, and funding support, from the US Partnership for Public Warning1 (PPW).
+His efforts, and those of the broad community of stakeholders supporting him, earned CAP an endorsement, and funding support, from the US Partnership for Public Warning (PPW).

-In 2004, CAP became a standard of the Organization for the Advancement of Structured Information Standards (OASIS).
-A revision was published in October 2005.
-In December 2006, the International Telecommunication Union (ITU) adopted CAP v1.1 as an ITU-T Recommendation.
+In 2004, CAP became a standard of the Organization for the Advancement of Structured Information Standards (OASIS), and subsequently adopted by the International Telecommunications Union (ITU).